-- (1) A person must not, without a licence- - (a) subject to subclause (3), hire local government property; - (b) advertise anything by any means on local government property; - (c) erect a structure for public amusement or for any performance, whether for gain or otherwise, on local government property; - (d) teach, coach or train, for profit, any person in any facility which is local government property; - (e) plant any plant or sow any seeds on local government property; - (f) carry on any trading on local government property unless the trading is conducted- - (i) with the consent of a person who holds a licence to conduct a function, and where the trading is carried on, under and in accordance with the licence; or - (ii) by a person who has a licence or permit to carry on trading on local government property under any written law; - (g) unless an employee of the local government in the course of his or her duties or on an area set aside for that purpose- - (i) drive or ride or take any vehicle on to local government property; or - (ii) park or stop any vehicle on local government property; - (h) conduct a function on local government property; - (i) charge any person for entry to local government property, unless the charge is for entry to land or a building by a voluntary non-profit organisation; - (j) light a fire on local government property except in a facility provided for that purpose; - (k) light or set off any firework or conduct a fireworks display on local government property; - (I) parachute, hang glide, abseil or base jump from or onto local government property;
+- (1) A person must not, without a licence- - (a) subject to subclause (3), hire local government property; - (b) advertise anything by any means on local government property; - (c) erect a structure for public amusement or for any performance, whether for gain or otherwise, on local government property; - (d) teach, coach or train, for profit, any person in any facility which is local government property; - (e) plant any plant or sow any seeds on local government property; - (f) carry on any trading on local government property unless the trading is conducted- - (i) with the consent of a person who holds a licence to conduct a function, and where the trading is carried on, under and in accordance with the licence; or - (ii) by a person who has a licence or permit to carry on trading on local government property under any written law; - (g) unless an employee of the local government in the course of his or her duties or on an area set aside for that purpose- - (i) drive or ride or take any vehicle on to local government property; or - (ii) park or stop any vehicle on local government property;

-- (m) erect a building or a refuelling site on local government property; - (n) make any excavation on or erect or remove any fence on local government property; - (o) erect or install any structure above or below ground, which is local government property, for the purpose of supplying any water, power, sewer, communication, television or similar service to a person; - (p) depasture any horse, sheep, cattle, goat, camel, ass or mule on local government property; or - (q) conduct or take part in any gambling game or contest or bet, or offer to bet, publicly. - (2) The local government may exempt a person from compliance with subclause (1) on the application of that person. - (3) The local government may exempt specified local government property or a class of local government property from the application of subclause (1)(a).
+- (h) conduct a function on local government property; - (i) charge any person for entry to local government property, unless the charge is for entry to land or a building by a voluntary non-profit organisation; - (j) light a fire on local government property except in a facility provided for that purpose; - (k) light or set off any firework or conduct a fireworks display on local government property; - (l) parachute, hang glide, abseil or base jump from or onto local government property; - (m) erect a building or a refuelling site on local government property; - (n) make any excavation on or erect or remove any fence on local government property; - (o) erect or install any structure above or below ground, which is local government property, for the purpose of supplying any water, power, sewer, communication, television or similar service to a person; - (p) depasture any horse, sheep, cattle, goat, camel, ass or mule on local government property; or - (q) conduct or take part in any gambling game or contest or bet, or offer to bet, publicly; or - (r) erect any rope, string or wire between poles, trees or vehicles for use as a clothes airing apparatus that may cause a nuisance. - (2) The local government may exempt a person from compliance with subclause (1) on the application of that person. - (3) The local government may exempt specified local government property or a class of local government property from the application of subclause (1)(a).